-IR Music Transmitter and Receiver
+5. IR Music Transmitter and Receiver

-Using IR transmitter/receiver & music generator, audio musical notes can be generated and heard up to a distance of 10 metres.
+Using IR transmitter/receiver & music generator, audio musical notes can be generated and heard up to a distance of 10 meters.
 The IR music transmitter works off a 9V battery, while the IR music receiver works off regulated 9V to 12V.

-Playing With IR Sensors
+6. Playing With IR Sensors

-Wireless Security System Using PIR Sensors
+7. Wireless Security System Using PIR Sensors

-Object & Proximity Infrared Detector
+8. Object & Proximity Infrared Detector

 Here we have used IR sensors to make an object detection circuit and a proximity sensor for path-tracking robots.

-The Project is available at: Object & Proximity Infrared Detector
+The Project is available at Object & Proximity Infrared Detector

 Beginners most of the get confused in between these two names.
 Let’s solve this confusion-